mikegleen/modes/doc/source/configuration.rst

 of CSV → XML, XML → CSV, and XML → XML (with updates from a CSV file).
 Most but not all of the commands and statements are used for all cases.

-The configuration consists of a YAML file broken into multiple documents separated by lines containing ``---`` in the left three columns.
+The configuration consists of a YAML file broken into multiple sections (called *documents*) separated by lines containing ``---`` in the left three columns.
 Documents are control documents or column documents.
 Each column document corresponds to a column in the associated CSV file.
 The “control” document directs the selection of records (the if... commands) or is a global command.